dav-par/eng114_DevOps/Docs/python_readme.md

 ## Class
 - instantiation is creating an instant of a class
-- initialising is creating values for an instant of a class
+- initialising is creating values for an instant of a class and functions for it
 - dunder init, one "_" is warning, two is "_" you can't do it (in theory)
 - setters and getters help up to be more neat and protect the code